 1. Get Your Finances in Order

 Becoming a homeowner is likely the biggest financial move you will ever make in your lifetime.
-But before you can learn how to buy a house, you’ve got some homework to do.
+But before you can start the process, you’ve got some homework to do.

 Within this first step, there are four main topics we’ve got to tackle: